ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
-### Isolated paths but customisables
+### Isolated paths but customisable

 ### persona isolation for privacy

 ### hardening for privacy
-hardening has benefits for security and privacy if parent extended public key is known, public keys of child of hardened indexes can not be computed. hardened indexes in case some extended public key leaks at some level, protects the sub trees (of course this has no impact if private keys leak)
+hardening has benefits for security and privacy if parent extended public key is known, public keys of child of hardened indexes can not be computed. hardened indexes in case some extended public key leaks at some previous level of the tree, protects the sub trees (of course this has no impact if private keys leak)

 ### API not exposing private keys